pyc-team/pytorch_concepts/doc/index.rst

    :align: middle

 |pyc_logo| PyC is a library built upon |pytorch_logo| PyTorch to easily implement **interpretable and causally transparent deep learning models**.
-The library provides primitives for layers (encoders, predictors, special layers), Probabilistic Models, and APIs for running experiments at scale.
+The library provides primitives for interpretable layers, probabilistic models, causal models, and APIs for running experiments at scale.

 The name of the library stands for both: